commschamp/cc_tutorial/tutorials/tutorial15/README.md

 Avoiding unnecessary decoding of messages.

 In all the previous tutorials both **client** and **server** decoded all the **input** messages even if such messages were discarded as irrelevant.
-The decoding process involved reading of the message payload.
+The decoding process involves reading of the message payload.
 Now imagine the situation where the application being developed is some kind of filter / proxy which is required to monitor / change / drop only limited set of messages and let all the rest (majority) of the messages through.
-It is not uncommon for such application to change the framing when the message is forwarded on different I/O link In such case the decoding of all the irrelevant messages seems like a waste of CPU cycles and maybe even memory.
+It is not uncommon for such application to change the framing as well when the message is forwarded on different I/O link.
+In such case the decoding of all the irrelevant messages seems like a waste of CPU cycles and maybe even memory.